danielharrell/open-eyes-lect-2017-18/Open.md

 cold, or even have an organ like the sensitive faculty: as it is, it has none.
 (J.A.
 Smith translation, III.4)

-This passage, I think, can be read as an answer, at least a first answer, to the question: how is being open present?
+This passage, I think, can be read as an answer: how is being open present?
 And the answer, to put it simply if paradoxically, is that being open is present as absent.
 For the mind, on Aristotle's account, is nothing before it thinks; yet this makes it something when it thinks: the something we call thought.
 Or that we could more generally call awareness.
 Or even more generally, openness.

-But we can put this first answer more concretely, by way of an example and a question.
-For suppose I have a thought right now, about my lecture.
-What makes the thought a thought?
-That is, what makes it present to me as a thought?
-There is nothing, after all, in my thought but the lecture.
-Still, this is not because my thought *is* the lecture, which is something in itself; it is rather because my thought, by contrast, is nothing in itself.
-And the nothing it is informs the something it can become, which is not *to be* something, but to be *about* something.
-And in this sense, captured in the word "about", my thought is present to me as something absent: it is *not* my lecture, but therefore *about* my lecture and nothing but my lecture.
+And what Aristotle says is reflected, I think, in the prepositions we use for what we might call our achievements in openness.
+A perception is something, only in being *of* something.
+Just as a thought is something, or a sentence to express that thought is something, only in being *about* something.
+And openness itself is something, only in being *to* something.
+Being open is present, then, only in *making* present; and in that sense, is present as absent.

+This answer can clarify, I think, what it means for the presence of openness *not* to be a matter of its possibility.
+For we might say, as if this countered Aristotle, that being open depends on being embodied.
+The eye, after all, makes sight possible, just as the brain makes thought possible.
+Still, a thought is not about the brain that makes it possible, but something else.
+And it is this something else, then, that makes the thought present, while the brain that makes it possible is rendered absent.
+Similarly, a perception is not of the eye that makes it possible, but something else.
+And it is this something else, then, that makes the perception present, while the eye that makes it possible is rendered absent.
+We can grant that the body, then, makes our openness possible.
+But it is just this that prevents the body from making it present.
+And we might say that the body, in this sense, makes it possible to be *other* than body, in a separation---one might even say liberation---of the presence of openness from its possibility.
+And perhaps this is what Aristotle meant in saying that the mind is not even blended with the body.

+But to conclude this lecture, I want to take this answer one step further, and suggest that the presence of openness is indeed liberated from its possibility, by preceding it.
+In other words, the presence of openness is prior to its possibility.
+And it is this presence, then, that makes its possibility possible.

+But what did I just say?
+And what could I mean?

+To make the suggestion more concrete, let us suppose that I am having a thought right now about my lecture, as
+I deliver it.
+Since this thought is about my lecture, it is my lecture that makes my thought present; and anything about me that makes the thought possible is rendered absent.
+But since the thought is also mine, we could say that the presence is mine, and the absence in turn.
+In other words, since the thought is mine and no one else's, we could the lecture makes the thought present to me *and no one else*.
+But this implies that whatever it is about me that makes the thought possible, is rendered absent to me *and no one else*.
+In still other words, the way I am absent from my thought is not the way I might be negated by it, or have vanished in it, or made invisible.
+It is rather the way I might be made visible by it, exposed, naked.

+- Bring up jar and podium stuff, then selfhood.

+- Ground for openness needs to be found.
+- Find clothes for a body, self for soul.

+I think we can take this answer further, in light of earlier themes.
+One of those themes, could it mean that the mind is nothing before it thinks, as if it had nothing to do with the body, as Aristotle himself seems to infer?

-This is again a first answer to the question: how is being open present?
-I call it first, because it can sound other-worldly, and contrary to common sense; even though I take it to be a speculation of philosophy on behalf of common sense.
-But it can be difficult, in particular, to believe that the mind is nothing before it thinks, and has nothing, then, to do with the body, or so Aristotle seems to infer.
-So I want to give a second answer to the question, that matches the first in form, but pays more attention to the body, yet at the same time revisits an earlier
-suggestion: that the presence of openness is *not* a matter of its possibility.
+Well, yes, I want to say on Aristotle's behalf, but not because the mind is separate from the body.
+It is rather--- to anticipate what I will now try to show---because the mind leaves the body behind, and even bereft.
+And this makes the answer to draw from Aristotle more earthly than otherworldly.
+What I hope to show now, Athere is a way of making sense of this inference, where the body is indeed left behind by the mind, but in a sense that leaves it bereft.
+And what does the word "absent" in the ansnBut it can be difficult, in particular, to believe that the mind is nothing before it thinks, and has nothing, then, to do with the body, or so Aristotle seems to infer.
+So I want to give a second answer to the question, that matches the first in form, but pays more attention to the body, yet at the same time revisits an earlier suggestion: that the presence of openness is *not* a matter of its possibility.

 In this second answer, then, being open is again present as absent.
 But now let us assume that the mind is something